-You can find it under Exhibit A: HIPAA BUSINESS ASSOCIATE AGREEMENT BETWEEN DOXIMITY AND PROVIDER.
+HIPAA BUSINESS ASSOCIATE AGREEMENT BETWEEN DOXIMITY AND HEALTHCARE PROVIDER MEMBER

-WHEREAS, Congress enacted the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), which protects the confidentiality of health information;
+WHEREAS, Congress enacted the Health Insurance Portability and Accountability Act of 1996, as amended ("HIPAA"), which protects the confidentiality of health information;

 WHEREAS, pursuant to HIPAA, the United States Department of Health and Human Services ("HHS") promulgated Privacy Standards and Security Standards, each as defined below, governing confidential health information;

-WHEREAS, Business Associate performs services through its provision of the Doximity Services (the "Service") on behalf of Covered Entity;
+WHEREAS, Business Associate may perform services through its provision of the Doximity Services on behalf of Covered Entity;

-WHEREAS, Business Associate's provision of the Service requires Covered Entity to provide Business Associate with access to confidential health information; and
+WHEREAS, Business Associate's provision of the Service may require Covered Entity to provide Business Associate with access to confidential health information; and

 WHEREAS, in order to comply with the business associate requirements of HIPAA and its implementing regulations, Business Associate and Covered Entity must enter into an agreement that governs the uses and disclosures of such confidential health information by the Business Associate.